U.S. says air strikes cripple Syria chemical weapons program

 “We believe that by hitting Barzeh in particular we’ve attacked the heart of the Syrian chemicals weapon program,” Lieutenant General Kenneth McKenzie said at the Pentagon.

-U.S. President Donald Trump called the operation a success on Twitter and proclaimed: “Mission accomplished.”

-However, McKenzie acknowledged elements of Syria’s chemical weapons program remain and he could not guarantee that Syria would be unable to conduct a chemical attack in the future.
+However, McKenzie acknowledged elements of the program remain and he could not guarantee that Syria would be unable to conduct a chemical attack in the future.

-In New York, U.S. ambassador to the United Nations, Nikki Haley, said at an emergency meeting of the U.N.
-Security Council that Trump told her that if Syria uses poisonous gas again, “the United States is locked and loaded.”
+U.S. ambassador to the United Nations, Nikki Haley, said at an emergency meeting of the U.N.
+Security Council that Trump told her that if Syria uses poisonous gas again, “The United States is locked and loaded.”

-At the United Nations, Russia said the U.S.-led strikes would complicate U.N. efforts to broker a political solution to the conflict in Syria.
+The Western countries said the strikes were aimed at preventing more Syrian chemical weapons attacks after a suspected poison gas attack in Douma on April 7 killed up to 75 people.
+They blame Assad’s government for the attack.

-Russian Foreign Minister Sergei Lavrov said earlier on Saturday that the strikes were “unacceptable and lawless.”
+In Washington, a senior administration official said on Saturday that evidence showed both chlorine and the nerve

 Ten hours after the missiles hit, smoke was still rising from the remains of five destroyed buildings of the Syrian Scientific Research Center in Barzeh, where a Syrian employee said medical components were developed.